 Location: Underway to Dominica, Transatlantic Day 6, 23*09.06'N 28*47.80'W

-At eight thirty I was woken by Trixi telling me I have watch at nine.
+At eight-thirty I was woken by Trixi telling me I have watch at nine.
 Our watch team was lucky enough to come above deck to a warm breeze and little rocking.
-Veronica and I spotted a shear water bird while we were on bow watch.
+Veronica and I spotted a shear waterbird while we were on bow watch.
 At the end of our watch, we hit some wind, turned off the engine, and sheeted in the sails.
 We heard and saw lightning, so lunch was going to happen in the salon.
-Ava Leigh, Kristina and Katie, made us a delicious soup for lunch.
-If I thought butter and honey on bread was good in Granada, I had no idea what I was in for mid-Atlantic.
+Ava Leigh, Kristina, and Katie made us a delicious soup for lunch.
+If I thought butter and honey on bread were good in Granada, I had no idea what I was in for mid-Atlantic.

 Now I sit watching salon stewards, chefs and stragglers sing ain’t no mountain high enough.”
 All in all, a great day to be on Argo.
 Miss you mom and pop!